Visualize Before You Write: Imagination-Guided Open-Ended Text Generation

 \subsection{Implementation Details}

-We use the OFA~\citep{Wang2022UnifyingAT} to render a 256x256 image from the context, and use CLIP ViT/B-32 to extract features offline.
+We use StableDiffusion-\texttt{v1-1}~\citep{Rombach2022HighResolutionIS} to render a 512x512 image from the context, and use CLIP ViT/B-32 to extract features offline.
 The mapping network is an 8-layer Transformer, and the visual prefix length is 20.
-For the sentence completion and story generation tasks, the base LM is GPT-2-base~\citep{Radford2019LanguageMA}, and the mapping network is pre-trained on the MSCOCO~\citep{Lin2014MicrosoftCC} dataset.
-For the concept-to-text task, we test it with BART-base~\citep{lewis-etal-2020-bart} as the base LM, and the mapping network is pre-trained on VIST~\citep{huang-etal-2016-visual}.\footnote{CommonGen is built upon image and video captioning datasets including MSCOCO.
+For the sentence completion and story generation tasks, the mapping network is pre-trained on the MSCOCO~\citep{Lin2014MicrosoftCC} dataset.
+For the concept-to-text task, the mapping network is pre-trained on VIST~\citep{huang-etal-2016-visual}.\footnote{CommonGen is built upon image and video captioning datasets including MSCOCO.
 To avoid data leakage, we choose to pre-train the mapping network on VIST, which is not revealed to CommonGen.} We pre-train the mapping network for 5 epochs with a batch size of 128.
-We adopt the few-shot setting for each downstream task and train the models on 1\% of the training data for 20 epochs with a batch size of 8.
-Few-shot training results are reported on three repeat runs.
+Results are reported on three repeat runs.
 Detailed hyperparameters are listed in the Appendix.